willie-engelbrecht/M5StickCPlus/README.md

 # M5StickCPlus

+## Introduction
+Example ESP32 project to showcase how you can pull temperature, humidity and pressure data from the ENV III sensor paired with the M5 Stick CPlus.

+In this project, you have a configuration file ```config.h``` where you can configure your WiFi credentials, as well as your Grafana Cloud credentials.
+Data is written to Grafana Cloud using the Influx proxy, where the metrics will then be converted to Prometheus format for querying and visualisation.

 ## Grafana Dashboard
 There is an example dashboard that you can use inside Grafana for this project, by importing ```17782```.